desmccarter/ladywood/README.md

 ##### Quick Introduction to the Page Object Pattern

-In a nutshell, each HTML web page under test are typically mapped to one class containing getters and setters.
-These getters/setters prepresent page elements and are used to set/get data to/from these elements.
+**In a nutshell, the Page Object Pattern is a one to one mapping of HTML pages (under test) to individual test classes**.
+These classes are then typically used during a test to automatically interact with the page itself.
+Page interaction happens via the classes getter and setter methods.
+These methods prepresent actions on page elements, typically for reading or writing text/data to these elements.
 Methods also normally exist for trigering physical page events, such as *click*, *doubleClick* etc.

+###### The Page Object

-Creating an instance of a page class forms the page object: an object describing elements on the page under test.
-This object is then typically used to programmically interact with this page during the execution of a test case, for example, by automatically filling in a form.
+Creating an instance of a page (**object pattern**) class forms the page object: an object which can be used to interact with the page under test.
+These actions may include (for example) automatically filling in a form, reading a form or checking for the existence of elements after a certain action has been made.

 ### Problems when using SeleniumQA PageFactory